 Where to Begin

 A scope statement is one of the most critical pieces of a project, and writing one can be a difficult task for a project manager – no matter what type of project management methodology is being used.
 But, an effectively written scope statement can help the rest of the project flow along with minimal problems.
-Lets take a look at how to write a good scope statement, its necessary components, and the pitfalls to avoid during its creation.
+It is written after the project charter, and includes everything that the project is intended to produce.

-A project charter needs to be drafted next.
-A charter is usually used for three different reasons:
+A project charter is usually used for three different reasons:

 - Authorizing the project

 The charter often includes the name of the project owner as well as project sponsors.
 It also identifies objectives or goals, and constraints on resources or time.
 Finally, the charter is used as a focal point throughout the life of the project, which can be especially useful during change control meetings for minimizing scope creep.
 Scope creep is a phenomenon where the scope of a project gradually increases over time.

 The name of the project be very clear and concise.
 An effective project name reads something like 'Create a Marketing Plan For Increasing Sales of Widget X in Chicago'.
 This is much better than 'Marketing Plan Project', which is definitely concise but by no means clear.
 The aim of the project name is to document the project so that everyone involved is aware of what is expected during the life of the project.
 A good project name also helps provide a vision of where the project is headed.

 - slide 2 of 4